angular/components/DEV_ENVIRONMENT.md

 1. Make sure you have `node` installed with a version at _least_ 10.0.0 and `yarn` with a version of at least 1.10.0.
 We recommend using `nvm` to manage your node versions.
-2. Material uses Bazel which requires certain Bash and UNIX tools.
+2. angular/components uses Bazel which requires certain Bash and UNIX tools.
    - On Windows: Follow the [instructions](https://docs.bazel.build/versions/master/install-windows.html#5-optional-install-compilers-and-language-runtimes)
    to install [`MSYS2`](https://www.msys2.org/) and the listed "Common MSYS2 packages".
    Afterwards add `C:\msys64\usr\bin` to the `PATH` environment variable.